vishalsingh2972/100xDevs_2.0/README.md

 # 100xDevs

-Documenting all my learnings from [@hkirat](https://github.com/hkirat) 100xDevs cohort 2.0
+Documenting all my learnings from 100xDevs cohort 2.0 by [@hkirat](https://github.com/hkirat)